Fred Figglehorn: History

+Web series

+Fred (often stylized as FЯED) is a web series created and portrayed by Lucas Cruikshank.
+The series follows Fred, a kid who lives with his mother who is a recovering drug-addict, and as a result, has been the victim of child abuse.
+His father is a former rock musician, and currently on death row in the state penitentiary.
+Fred has medication that he needs to take in order to act like a "normal kid", it also alluded that he will die from not taking it.
+In the video "Fred's Mom is Missing", Fred discovers that his mom is suddenly gone, prompting his grandma to move in and watch over him until she returns.
+Fred's mom would eventually return to the series, having gone to rehab, two months later in "Fred's Mom Returns".

 The series uses a floating timeline, meaning it is always taking place in the current year, and Fred is perpetually six years old and in kindergarten.
 The videos primarily consist of the character speaking to the audience about what is happening in his life.
 Fred has a high-pitched voice and is hyperactive, achieved by speeding up the footage.
 Cruikshank has described the channel as "programming for kids by kids" as a parody of people who "think that everyone is so interested in them".
-He believes that viewers either "automatically love Fred or automatically hate Fred, there is no in between".
+He believes that viewers either "automatically love Fred or automatically hate Fred, there is no in-between".

-Leading up to the second movie's release, a new series called Figgle Chat features Internet and television stars.
-An animated series, It's Fred! joined the channel.